COVID-19 update: As an essential service putting safety first, all of our movers wear masks on every move.

 If nightclubs are your preference, take your pick.
 There’s EVE Orlando, ICEBAR Orlando, The Beacham, Vyce Lounge, and an array of others.

 When we asked Orlando residents about what they love and what they think could be improved upon, Angela Melvin told us that Orlando is a unique city because of all of theme parks and tourist activities, but that average wages tend to be low because the largest employers cater to tourists.
-She also says that housing costs are high—“I Don’t know of many apartments under $1,200 per month unless they are very old”—and that public transportation is troublesome for a city its size.
+She also says that housing costs are high—“I don’t know of many apartments under $1,200 per month unless they are very old”—and that public transportation is troublesome for a city its size.
 “Orlando is not bike- or pedestrian-friendly, and our major roads are dangerous and always under construction.”
 On a more positive note, she says the public schools are amazing.

-And that’s it.
-Our job is done.
 If you’re feeling overwhelmed by your potential move, that’s OK.
 It’s all part of the process.
 Hopefully, what we’ve provided will help alleviate some of your anxiety and enable you to decide if Orlando is the right place for you.
 If you decide to take the plunge, get in touch.
 Like we said before, we are Orlando movers, after all.